champy0527/Flight_deal_finder_bot/README.md

 5. If the lowest price found is lower than the listed price threshold in Google Sheets, a telegram_bot_send_text will be called using __main__ to structure the message.

 For revisiting in the future:
-- Work on non-stop flight options by looking at the structure of flight_data.py
+- Work on non-stop flight options by looking at the structure of flight_data.py (RESOLVED 10.08.24)
+- Reorganise the messaging functions and modules so that the email and telegram modules are all in one file.